Again, Buhari fails to submit his academic documents to INEC, blames Military

 So far, over seventy political parties have submitted names of their presidential candidates.

-A comprehensive list is expected to be published by INEC on Friday, October 26, 2018.
+A comprehensive list has been published by INEC on Friday, October 26, 2018.

+President Muhammadu Buhari has been affirmed as the candidate of the All Progressives' Congress (APC) at the party's national convention this weekend, former Vice President, Atiku Abubakar, was elected the candidate of the People's Democratic Party (PDP).

+While many believe that next year's election will be closely fought between the candidates of the two leading parties, there are a lot more candidates who will appear on the ballot on February 16, 2019.